Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Cardano maintains a detailed roadmap that’s well worth a look for anyone interested in the project.
 It’s split into several phases named after poets, a computer scientist and a philosopher, as follows:

-- Byron featured the launch of the Cardano Settlement Layer mainnet
+- Byron featured the launch of the Cardano Settlement Layer mainnet, which started in 2017.

-- Shelley will see the addition of key elements to ensure that the Cardano platform grows into a decentralised and autonomous system.
-Scheduled for Q2 and Q3 of 2018, key milestones in this period include:
+- The Shelley Era saw the addition of key elements to ensure that the Cardano platform grows into a decentralised and autonomous system.
+Though it was scheduled for a 2018 start date, this era launched in early 2020.
+Focusses include:

 - Making it possible for stakeholders to delegate their stake